 Too many inspections in one day

-Routine inspections can be quite tiring.
-After you’ve done more than a few, this can result in corners being cut and shortcuts taken.
+Routine inspections can be tiring.
+Once you’ve done a few in a day, this can result in corners being cut and shortcuts taken.
 Understand your personal energy levels and be realistic about your limit.
 Keep the number of inspections that you conduct in a row at a level that works for you.
-If you get tired quickly, then you should not be doing a whole day of them all in a row!
+If you get tired quickly, adjust your schedule so you’re not doing a whole day of them in a row.

 Beware the ‘desk inspection’ attitude!

-Too many property managers trade thoroughness for complacency just to get through as quickly as possible and do not access all rooms inside and all areas outside.
-This is a prime opportunity to look out for issues like un-authorised pets, suspicious warning signs and concerning repair and damage issues.
+Too many property managers trade thoroughness for complacency just to get through as quickly as possible and don’t access all rooms inside and all areas outside.
+This is a prime opportunity to look out for issues like unauthorised pets, suspicious warning signs and concerning repair and damage issues.

 Once this habit begins, it is likely to become permanent until a situation blows up when something obvious gets missed.
 Where does this attitude end?
 The slippery slope of human nature kicks in.

 This becomes the ‘Kitchen Inspection,’ where we walk into the kitchen and say “Well, it’s a waste of time me being here,” and walk out.
 This then turns into the ‘Front Door Inspection’ (knock, ask for the repair request form, thank the tenant and leave), then to the ‘Kerb-side Inspection’ (park, look and drive off), to the ‘Drive-by Inspection’ (you don’t even stop) and then to the most lazy and negligent inspection of all – the ‘Desk Inspection!’

 It happens, I’ve seen this occur too many times!
 Don’t let it happen to you.

 Not referring to the ingoing condition report or photos